What are Wrinkles?

 - Moisturizers.
 These may temporarily make wrinkles look less noticeable.
 Ads often say that they "reduce the appearance of fine lines."
 But they don't make those lines go away permanently.

 - Glycolic acid peels.
 These superficial peels can make a very slight difference in the intensity of fine wrinkles.

 - Deeper peels.
-These peels use ingredients like phenol, TCA (trichloroacetic acid) and trichloroacetic acid and penetrate somewhat deeper into the skin.
+These peels use ingredients like phenol and TCA (trichloroacetic acid) to penetrate somewhat deeper into the skin.
 These deeper peels do a better job of smoothing fine lines.
 In general, however, the deeper the peel, the greater the chance of side effects, such as scarring and changes in skin color.
 Such peels can be uncomfortable, so ask ahead of time what to expect.